yongmayer/ML_Portofolio/LoadPrediction/README.md

 In this work, hisotry data window is 2008-07-01 to 2021-06-19 and the prediction window is 2021-06-20 to 2021-06-26.

 ## Model and Result
 Trained a regression model using XGBoost.
-Achieved a RSME of 460.8 outof 9283.3 (4.96%).
+Achieved a RMSE of 460.8 outof 9283.3 (4.96%).